-Teaching Safe Playing Techniques
+How to Teach Your Kitten Safe Playing Techniques

 Kittens have a lot of energy, and playing with them is a great way for you to bond with your pet and also let them expend energy in a positive way.
 However, you shouldn’t ever allow rough play with your kitten.
 Your kitten needs to know that it’s never okay to use their claws and teeth on your skin.
 Use toys to play with your kitchen to teach them appropriate play behavior.
 Get a ball, catnip, or even just feathers on a stick, and show your kitten to only play rough with those items.

-Handling Your Kitten
+How to Handle Your Kitten

 Your kitten will not always be held in the positions that he or she likes.
 For instance, you will have to take your kitten to the vet’s office, or maybe your kitten will have children trying to pick him or her up.
 Hold your kitten in different ways so that he or she gets used to being picked up and handled.
 Get your kitten used to being touched on their sides, back and legs.